mikevazquez/hello-world/README.md

 What about me?

-I like pokemon and books, i am trying to lear code
+I like pokemon and books, i am trying to learn code